Wendy's Chicken Caesar Fresh Stuffed Pita Reduced-Fat

 Source: Top Secret Restaurant Recipes 3 by Todd Wilbur.

 Outback makes their sauces and salad dressings from scratch every day following master formulas in a corporate cookbook.
 Now you've got a secret recipe of your own that will duplicate the taste of their hugely popular house honey mustard recipe.
 You'll need just three basic ingredients and only about two minutes of free time to make my Outback honey mustard dressing recipe.

 Menu Description: "Our melt-in-your-mouth cream cheese pie with a tangy lemon topping."

 You're not in the mood for pumpkin pie, but you want to bake something with pumpkin in it for the holidays.
-Give this clone of the seasonal Mrs. Fields favorite a shot.
+Give my Mrs. Fields Pumpkin Harvest Cookies recipe below a shot.
 You'll use pure canned pumpkin, plus there are pecans in there and chunks of white chocolate that can be chopped up from bars.
 Pull the cookies out when they're still soft in the middle and just slightly browned around the edges, and you'll produce 2 dozen perfectly baked pumpkin-pumped happy pucks.

 Update 10/12/17: A more accurate measurement for the flour in this recipe is 14 ounces by weight.
 If you don't have a scale, add another 2 tablespoons to the 2 1/2 cups of flour called for in the recipe.
 Also, you may get better results if you bake the cookies at 325 degrees for 16 minutes, or until they are just beginning to turn light brown around the bottom edges.